A gently spiced apple chutney with sultanas, dates and dried cranberries – perfect in sandwiches, wraps or with a vegan cheeseboard.

 - Weigh and add the dried fruits to the pan.

-- Add the vinegar, apple juice and spices to the pan.
+- Add the vinegar, apple juice, spices and caster sugar to the pan.
 Bring to the boil then reduce to a gentle simmer.
 Peel, core and slice the apples and add to the pan as you go, so they don't turn brown.

 - Simmer the chutney for 90 minutes – 2 hours, until the liquid has mostly evaporated, the apples have cooked down and the chutney is thick and glossy.